 What you should do with an Investment linked plan?

 There are some who suggest to cancel the plan immediately.

-If you are healthy, then fine, you could cancel with a trip down to the customer service centre or contact your agent.
+If you are healthy, then it is a option and you could cancel with a trip down to the customer service centre or contact your agent.

 Then find a new term level term plan.

-If not, it may not be the best idea…
+If you have health issue then it may not be the best idea...

 Because if you are no longer healthy, you will find it difficult to replace that coverage.